Road-trip on the Côte d’Azur

 The Côte d’Azur, an expression that we owe to Stephan Liegeard in his book “La Côte d’Azur”, published in 1887.

-Being a non-administrative name, the Côte d’Azur does not have an indisputable definition.
-But we agree that the Côte d’Azur is the eastern part of the French Mediterranean coast, that is to say the majority of the Alpes-Maritimes department (Source: Wikipedia).
+Since it is a non-administrative name, the Côte d’Azur has no indisputable definition.
+But it is agreed that the Côte d’Azur is the eastern part of the French Mediterranean coast, that is to say the major part of the Alpes-Maritimes department (Source: Wikipedia).

-So, from one of our locations-06 lodges, you can easily explore the Côte d’Azur.
-The Côte d’Azur, known worldwide for its very pleasant climate and its towns and villages, both on the coast and in the hinterland, will inspire you.
+So, from one of our gîtes locations-06, you can easily set off to discover the Côte d’Azur.
+The Côte d’Azur, known worldwide for its very pleasant climate and its towns and villages, both on the coast and inland, will inspire you.

 Leaving Bar sur Loup, I start my road trip by going to Nice to the flower market on Cours Saleya.
 It is classified by the National Council of Culinary Arts among the exceptional markets of France.

-There we discover the legendary carnation of Nice and all the flavors and scents of Provence.
+We discover the mythical Nice carnation and all the flavors and scents of Provence.

 Then, I take a detour to Port-Lympia and its colorful 18th century houses with Sardinian architecture.